IHE/HIE-Whitepaper/README.md

 | Researcher                          | X |   |   |   |   |   |
 | Patient or Legal Representative     |   | X | X | X | X |   |

-Then documents can be labeled with one or more of the codes on the columns, and results in the specified Functional Roles to be given access to that type of document.
+Then documents can be labeled with the best code from the "Confidentiality codes" on the columns, and results in the specified Functional Roles to be given access to that type of document.
 In this way, the document sharing metadata informs the Role-Based Access Control (RBAC) decisions through